maitaagananavarro/dissertation/README.md

 2. **Reproduce Experiments**: Implement and execute specific methods for testing model robustness under various conditions, including different time periods, SSP scenarios, and confidence intervals.
 3. **Validate Models**: Utilize the provided template files and methods to verify the performance of different climate models, ensuring they are robust to changing climate dynamics.

+While this study focuses on ClimateSet’s setup and experiments, users interested in adapting the framework to evaluate other climate models are encouraged to do so.
+Although detailed instructions for this adaptation are not provided here, the framework is designed to be flexible and can be modified to accommodate different models and datasets.

 ## Source Code

 The setup for running benchmark experiments is available on [ClimateSet’s GitHub repository](https://github.com/RolnickLab/ClimateSet/).
 Instructions and code for additional out-of-distribution experiments created in this work can also be found in this repository.